 From Delos, you’ll head into the prevailing winds, tacking and beating your way up to Tinos, a place with buildings that are just as impressive as in Delos, but in a completely different way.
 The cathedral at Tinos is a truly magnificent building, which was built using cash donated from right across Greece.
 It is the Greek equivalent of Lourdes or Fatima, and is at the site where the Holy Virgin Mary appeared to a Nun, telling her where she could find an icon with remarkable healing capabilities.
-The building is superb to look at, and so many pilgrims crawl from the port or marina up to the church that they lay down a carpet along the route.
+The building is superb to look at, and so many pilgrims crawl from the port or marina up to the church that they lay down a carpet along the route during prime pilgrimage season.

 August 15th is the biggest and busiest day of the year for Tinos, so if you’re here then, prepare for a wonderful celebration!